dadi/docs/docs/api/latest.md

 ##### View MongoDB details

-When the database is ready, click on it's name to see the details required for connecting to it.
+When the database is ready, click on its name to see the details required for connecting to it.

 ![](/assets/api/mlab/8.png)